|

 Right: current production model UV-105 (PF10545MF-UV), formerly marketed as the UV-Nikkor 105mm lens.
 Shown with covers as distributed by Company Seven (52,383 bytes).

-In addition to its outstanding optical performance throughout the visual spectrum, the lens is most universally acclaimed for its designed usefulness down to 200nm in the ultraviolet and up into the IR at 900nm.
-The UV-Nikkor provides a transition wavelength of 220nm allowing the full bandpass of longwave, medium, and even some short wave ultraviolet.
+In addition to its outstanding optical performance throughout the visual spectrum, the lens is most universally acclaimed for its designed usefulness deep into the ultraviolet (UV-C), through the visual, and up into the IR at 900nm.
+The UV-Nikkor provides a transition wavelength of 220nm allowing the full bandpass of long wave, medium, and even some short wave ultraviolet.
 There is no need to change focus of the UV-Nikkor when moving from visible to ultraviolet modes because its focus in the ultraviolet coincides perfectly with the visual focus.
 However, a moderate focus shift may be necessary as one passes from the visible into the IR; for this there is an indicator of IR shift is on the lens Distance scale.
-The transmission is just under 70 percent at 200nm, rising to peak at about 260nm with transmission at 78 percent, and from there it remains above 70 percent well into the infrared.
+The UV-105 is fully free of any 'hot spot' as is associated with some other multispectral optics.
+The transmission is just under 60 percent at 220nm, rising to peak at between 320nm to 400nm with transmission at 66 percent, and from there it remains above 60 percent well into the infrared.
+Furthermore, this lens has become the preferred choice over alternatives by experienced technical people who require the best performance well into the UV, and a lens that can hold up well mechanically too over many years of service.
+As related by one customer who compared some alternative UV lenses:

 This lens is made up with six UV grade optical elements with the first three made of Fused Silica (Quartz), the remaining are of synthetic Calcium Fluoride (CaF2).
 The elements are arranged in six groups.
 This lens is readily distinguished to the eye from most production Nikon SLR camera lenses due to the lack of conventional antireflection coatings and the concave R1 (front radius) lens surface: